Issue 37 August 2024

 More by Alitzah Oros

 Erin F. O’Leary is a writer, editor, and photographer from the Midwest and raised in Maine.
 A graduate of Bard College, she has lived in Los Angeles since 2018, where she writes about photography and image culture.
+Her work has appeared in Carla and Photograph, among other publications.

 More by Erin F. O'Leary

-Lindsay Preston Zappas is an L.A.-based artist, writer, and founder and editor-in-chief of Carla.
+Lindsay Preston Zappas is an L.A.-based artist, writer, and the founder of Carla.
 She is an arts correspondent for KCRW.
 She received her MFA from Cranbrook Academy of Art and attended Skowhegan School of Painting and Sculpture in 2013.
+Recent solo exhibitions include those at the Buffalo Institute for Contemporary Art (Buffalo, NY), OCHI (Los Angeles), and City Limits (Oakland).

 More by Lindsay Preston Zappas